 For me, the extra elbow room in the Premium Economy seats enables me to work more comfortably on my laptop, making the width worth paying for and making Virgin Premium Economy a better choice than BA’s Premium Economy when flying out of Heathrow or Gatwick.
 Equally, BA’s Premium Economy wins over Economy when directly compared as I can type better in Premium!

-As part of Premium Economy, you get an oversized pillow, a blanket, a small amenity kit and a large pair of headphones.
-The amenity kit contains just the essentials: toothbrush and toothpaste, eye mask, a pair of socks, earbuds and a pen.
-The blanket is plush, but not too thick.
-The headphones were the noise cancelling type that would normally be distributed in business class and above, so that is a real advantage if you are choosing between flying in Economy vs Premium Economy.
+As part of Premium Economy, you get an oversized pillow, a blanket, a small amenity kit, and a large pair of headphones.
+The amenity kit contains just the essentials: a toothbrush and toothpaste, an eye mask, a pair of socks, earbuds, and a pen.
+The blanket is plush but not too thick.
+The headphones were the noise-canceling type that would normally be distributed in business class and above, so that is a real advantage if you are choosing between flying in Economy vs. Premium Economy.

-Big bonus travelling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus traveling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

-Depending on the length of the flight, if it is overnight, you sometimes get breakfast served although I believe that this is the same as in Economy.
+Depending on the flight length, if it is overnight, you sometimes get breakfast served, although I believe that this is the same as in Economy.
 On shorter flights, you just get a drink and a mars bar (or similar).

 I would say that the British Airways Premium Economy is a good product and worth paying the extra if you can afford it.
 I have flown in Premium Economy and would not hesitate to fly it again.

-I am often asked is which are the best seats to choose on a flight, or in this case, what are the best Premium Economy or World Traveller Plus seats on the British Airways Boeing 787-9 Dreamliner?
-This is clearly… Read More.
+I am often asked which are the best seats to choose on a flight, or in this case, what are the best Premium Economy or World Traveller Plus seats on the British Airways Boeing 787-9 Dreamliner?
+Read More.